These parameters allow changing image formats and different parameters related to those formats.

 Gumlet automatically converts all JPEG images to progressive image and applies lossless quality optimizations by default.

-If you set compress=true, we further apply lossy optimizations on image which can greatly reduce resultant image size without perceptual loss of quality.
-As illustrated in example below, most of time, it results in 30-50% reduction in resultant image size with almost no loss in quality.
+, we further apply lossy optimizations on image which can greatly reduce resultant image size without perceptual loss of quality.
+As illustrated in the example below, most of the time, it results in a 30-50% reduction in resultant image size with almost no loss in quality.

 This feature only works when output is produced in JPEG or PNG format.